Hexensuelze/duke3d_hrp/hrp_readme.txt

    - Models instead of the old sprites.

-While the HRP is still "work in progress" and missing quite a few textures and models, you can check the Duke Nukem 3D source code forums for additional content or even better contributing something of your own.
+While the HRP is still "work in progress" and missing quite a few textures and models, you can check the Duke4.net forums at http://forums.duke4.net for additional content or even better contributing something of your own.

 The community's goal is to issue a new HRP version once in 1-2 year(s).